ribuild/delphin_6_automation/.github/CONTRIBUTING.md

 - Submit an issue describing your proposed change.
 - We will respond to your issue as quickly as possible.
 - Fork delphin_6_automation, develop and test your code changes.
 - Ensure that your code adheres to the existing style.
-A style guide can be found below.
+Our style guide can be found below.
-- Ensure that your code has an appropriate set of tests which all pass.
+- Ensure that your code has an appropriate set of tests, which all pass.
-- Submit a pull request!
+- Submit your pull request!

 ## Style Guide